OguzhanCOG/EnhanceFX/README.md

 **Q: Would you elaborate more on the architecture specifics?**

 A: While I understand this is interesting, as mentioned above, efforts in protecting my IP have been made.
-Also addressed above is the potential for a formal, academic release.
+Also addressed above is the potential for a formal, academic, public release.

 Got any other questions? motions.07-busses@icloud.com